DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 ## Step 1: Clustering

-Executing the command below will use mmseqs2's functionality easy-linlust to cluster the.
+Executing the command below will use mmseqs2's functionality easy-linlust to cluster the sequences based on there sequence identity.

 This example utilizes the parameters: